 2. What persuades your customers to convert?

 Knowing exactly what will convert customers from browsers to buyers might seem like an impossible task.
 Every phone call holds a wealth of insight that helps you understand what persuades your customers to convert.
 Conversation Analytics helps you unearth these hidden insights at scale.
-You’ll be able to identify the key conversation themes that had the most impact and, importantly, drove the most profit.
+You’ll be able to identify the key conversation themes that had the most impact and, importantly, which ones drove the most profit.

-Tighter budgets mean you have to make each and every campaign work as hard as possible.
+Tighter purse strings mean you have to make each and every campaign work as hard as possible.
 So, once you’ve identified the key messaging that drives those all-important conversions, you can start to replicate that across all marketing activities.
 In turn, you’ll be creating quality customer experiences that generate real results.

 It’s important that this becomes a continuous process of improvement.
 As the customer experience evolves, it’s likely your messaging will need to do the same.
 By keeping a constant finger on the pulse of what’s making your customers pick up the phone to make a purchase, you can build a solid pipeline that consistently delivers on your revenue objectives.

 Click, ring, kerching: Get high-quality leads to call and convert

 Get your smart guide

 3. What does the customer journey look like?